elastic/kibana/x-pack/plugins/apm/dev_docs/telemetry.md

 this will replace the contents of the mapping in the repository checkout with the updated mapping.
 You can then [follow the telemetry team's instructions](https://github.com/elastic/telemetry#mappings) for opening a pull request with the mapping changes.

+The queries for the stats are in the [collect data telemetry tasks](../server/lib/apm_telemetry/collect_data_telemetry/tasks.ts).

+The collection tasks also use the [`APMDataTelemetry` type](../server/lib/apm_telemetry/types.ts) which also needs to be updated with any changes to the fields.

 ## Behavioral Telemetry

 Behavioral telemetry is recorded with the ui_metrics and application_usage methods from the Usage Collection plugin.